conductrics/conductrics-js-wrapper/README.md

 A few more advanced options:

 + `server` - provide if you have been assigned a 'private' Conductrics server - the default is `http://api.condutrics.com`
-+ 'transport' - pluggable transport, see source for details.
++ `transport` - pluggable transport, see source for details.
 If you provide your own transport, you could re-compile the JavaScript without micro-ajax for a smaller file size.
-+ 'scodestore' - pluggable session code store, see source for details.
-If you provide your own store, you could re-compile the JavaScript without micro-ajax for a smaller file size.
++ `scodestore` - pluggable session code store, see source for details.
+If you provide your own store, you could re-compile the JavaScript without cookie-lite for a smaller file size.

 ### Notes and options for the decision() method